Rules of the road: Do you know these driving dos and don'ts in Florida?

 Spitzer is a trending reporter.
 She can be reached at MSpitzer@floridatoday.com

-This article originally appeared on Florida Today: Florida driving rules to know: Texting, school buses, earbuds
+This article originally appeared on Palm Beach Post: Florida driving rules to know: Texting, school buses, earbuds